travis-ci/travis-yml/README.md

-Because of the deep nesting that these keys then have, a huge amount of additional whitespace is added on top of that, resulting in a total spec size of ~20MB, making the spec pretty much impossible to read for humans, and expensive to download (in case we'd want to use it in JS client for example)..
+Because of the deep nesting that these keys then have, a huge amount of additional whitespace is added on top of that, resulting in a total spec size of ~20MB, making the spec pretty much impossible to read for humans, and expensive to download (in case we'd want to use it in JS client for example).